 Sweet and Spicy Baked Sriracha Chicken Thighs

 Sweet and Spicy Baked Sriracha Chicken Thighs are baked chicken thighs with a slightly-sweet and spicy Sriracha-flavored glaze, and this chicken makes an easy dairy-free dinner that’s also low-carb, Keto, low-glycemic, dairy-free, and gluten-free if you choose gluten-free soy sauce.
-Use the Diet-Type Index to find more recipes like this one.
+Use Chicken Recipes to find more recipes like this one.

 This recipe for Sweet and Spicy Baked Sriracha Chicken Thighs is one that I worked on with my niece Kara, and it took us a few tries to get just the right combination of ingredients to make the sweet-spicy glaze to brush on the chicken.
 Along the way we discovered that it doesn’t really take much sauce brushed on chicken to add amazing flavor, and the sauce sticks to the chicken much better if you simmer it to thicken and concentrate the flavor while the chicken does a quick 20 minutes in the oven.